-During the year ended November 30, 2017, the Company renounced Canadian exploration expenditures in the aggregate amount of \$75,731 (2016 -\$75,500) related to proceeds from the issuance of flow-through shares pursuant to the financings and has incurred these qualifying Canadian exploration expenditures as at November 30, 2017.
+During the year ended November 30, 2018, and subsequent period ended December 31, 2018 the Company renounced Canadian exploration expenditures in the aggregate amount of \$97,500 (2017 - \$132,500) related to proceeds from the issuance of flow-through shares pursuant to the financings described in Note 9(b)(i).
+The Company had incurred \$95,819 of these qualifying Canadian exploration expenditures as at November 30, 2018.
+The remaining \$1,681 in expenses were incurred during December, 2018.
 If the Company does not incur the required qualifying expenditures, it will be required to indemnify the holders of the flow-through shares for any tax and other costs payable by them as a result of the Company not making the required expenditures.